-Your gift will empower 2000 women and girls to learn, lead and thrive in our digital world.
-Around the world, a lack of opportunities and skills prevent many women and girls from participating in our digital world, leaving them marginalised and disconnected.
+Your gift will empower women and girls to learn, lead and thrive in our digital world.
+Around the world, a lack of opportunities and resources prevent many women and girls from gaining the digital skills that connects them with greater opportunities, leaving them marginalised and disadvantaged.
 With your support, we will work with our local partners to ensure the women and girls in our programmes can not only access technology and data, but also receive training to become digitally literate.

 Giving women and girls access to digital resources and equipping them with the skills to use them will ensure that they have the power to shape their own futures and influence change in their communities.
 Bridging the digital gender divide is essential in ensuring women and girls can fully participate in our increasingly digital future.
 Being digitally literate also means the women and girls in our programmes will have better employment opportunities and future career prospects.